Professor, NASA researcher accused of concealing China ties

 Zhengdong Cheng faces charges of wire fraud, conspiracy and false statements, according to a criminal complaint released by the Justice Department on Monday.
 He was arrested Sunday.

 The case against Cheng is part of a pattern of Justice Department prosecutions against researchers at American universities who are accused of concealing their professional relationships with Chinese universities.
-The Trump administration has sought to crack down on professors tempted to exploit their ties to China, and their participation in talent recruitment programs, by stealing intellectual property for Beijing’s economic benefit.
+The Trump administration has been particularly concerned that professors could exploit their ties to China, and their participation in talent recruitment programs, to steal intellectual property for Beijing’s economic benefit.

 Cheng, who was hired by Texas A&M; in 2004, led a team of researchers that received, nearly $750,000 in NASA grants for space research.
 At the same time, though, he served as director of an institute in Guangdong, China that was established by China’s Education Ministry, prosecutors say.
 In addition, he participated in talent recruitment programs established by the Chinese government that the U.S. says entices professors at American universities to steal cutting-edge research that can be provided to China.